Carlos Correa Player Props: Twins vs. Red Sox

-Carlos Correa -- with a slugging percentage of .538 in his past 10 games, including two home runs -- will be in action for the Minnesota Twins versus the Boston Red Sox, with Kutter Crawford on the hill, on June 20 at 7:40 PM ET.
+Carlos Correa -- with a slugging percentage of .538 in his past 10 games, including two home runs -- will be in action for the Minnesota Twins against the Boston Red Sox, with Garrett Whitlock on the mound, on June 21 at 7:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Red Sox.
+He had a one-hit performance in his previous game (1-for-3) against the Red Sox.

 Carlos Correa Game Info & Props vs. the Red Sox